colonelwatch/nonceMiner/README.md

 # nonceMiner

-A quick casual project I wrote to try out applying hash midstate caching on the cryptocurrency project [duino-coin](https://github.com/revoxhere/duino-coin).
+A casual project about running the DUCO-S1 algorithm, from revoxhere's [duino-coin](https://github.com/revoxhere/duino-coin) project, as damn fast as possible.
+Written in C, it leverages OpenSSL and exploits hash midstate caching on the CPU, and it uses OpenCL on the GPU (no hash midstate caching at the moment).

+Not familiar with hash midstate caching?
 The idea is to cache the SHA-1 algorithm's state after it processes the prefix (creating the midstate) then to finish the hash with the guessed nonces repeatedly, but while reusing the midstate, until the right nonce is found.
 This saves a lot of calculation, and it's already being used in Bitcoin mining.

-Aside from server bottlenecks, my i7-8550U averaged 22 to 25MH/s.
-In other words, it's probably the fastest DUCO-S1 miner around, barring GPUs.
+My laptop has a maximum CPU+GPU performance of 33.8 + 85.12 = 118.92 MH/s (Intel i7-8550U + UHD Graphics 630) when running `benchmark.exe`.
+After network / master server delays and power throttling, the online performance is about 50 MH/s.
+In other words, it's the fastest open-source DUCO-S1 miner around.
+Here are some other maximum figures as July 25, 2021:

+* Nvidia RTX 3070: 1.79 GH/s
+* Nvidia GTX 1060 6GB: 612 MH/s
+* Nvidia GTX 770: 343 MH/s
+* Ryzen 5 3600: 106 MH/s
+* Raspberry Pi 3B (CPU only): 4 MH/s

 To try it out yourself, grab a release!
-There, you can find a pre-compiled Windows binary and instructions to compile for Linux below.
-When prompted about processess, use the number of CPU threads on your system or slightly more.
+There, you can find a pre-compiled Windows binary or instructions to compile for Linux below.

-This program used to be written in Python with some C wrapped in Cython, but I have since rewritten it in pure C with native cross-platform compatibility.
+Disclaimer: This project does not represent my personal endorsement of duino-coin, just that their algorithm can be run really, *really* fast.

 ## Running
-The nonceMiner binary is dependent on OpenSSL.
+The nonceMiner binary is dependent on OpenSSL and OpenCL.
 The OpenSSL light binary is availible for Windows on [slproweb.com](https://slproweb.com/products/Win32OpenSSL.html), and this usually comes pre-installed on Linux.
+The OpenCL runtime should come with your graphics driver.

 The binary is executable with the following options.